Zamiell/racing-plus/docs/challenges.md

 - In all seasons, the first character will get More Options.
 After the Treasure Room is entered, More Options will be removed.
 (This is to speed up the process of finding an item and getting a run going.)
 - In all seasons, both The Polaroid and The Negative will spawn after defeating Mom.
 Neither are required to travel to The Chest / the Dark Room.
 (This is to increase strategy and decision making.)
 - In all seasons, on the first character, Devil Rooms and Angel Rooms will have nothing in them if you teleport to one from a Curse Room on the first floor.
 (This prevents resetting for a Devil Room item.)
+- In all seasons that go to the Dark Room, We Need to Go Deeper will not work on Womb 2.
+- In all seasons that go to the Dark Room, the spikes in a Sacrifice Room will never take you to the Dark Room.

 <br>